canyapan/DietDiaryApp/README.md

 Any contributions, large or small, major features, bug fixes, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

+### TODO

+* backup into google drive
+* add take picture functionality to create/edit view.
+* user should be able to share photo to social networks.
+* add XML export, validate XML by the help of XSD and generate HTML by the help of XSLT
+* add reminders for water, snacks, medication, entering events.
+* add widget support
+* add wear notifications
+* allow user to add their weight and show change over time in a graph
+* search

 ### License